Gaussian random permutation and the boson point process: Infinite volume Gaussian random permutation

-where $p$ was defined in \eqref{pes3}, and $q(x) = P^x(X_n\notin \aA, n\ge 1)$, see \eqref{psupx}.
-By definitions \eqref{dd90} and \eqref{dd91}, $\tI w_\aA$ are the red paths of $w_A$ joining yellow and/or green points in Fig.~\ref{gibbs-4} and $\tO w_\aA$ are the purple paths of $w_A$ between yellow/green points and the purple semi-infinite paths starting from green points.
+where $p$ was defined in \eqref{pes3}, and $q(x) := P^x(X_n\notin \Lambda, n\ge 1)$, where $P^x$ was defined in \eqref{psupx}.
+By definitions \eqref{dd90} and \eqref{dd91}, $\tI w_\Lambda$ are the red paths of $w_\Lambda$ joining yellow and/or green points in Fig.~\ref{gibbs-4} and $\tO w_\Lambda$ are the purple paths of $w_\Lambda$ between yellow/green points and the purple semi-infinite paths starting from green points.

-Given the positions and labels of the points $(U,V)$, the semi-infinite trajectories starting at $t(w)$ or finishing at $s(w)$ for $w\in \Gamma^{\ri}_{\rho-\rho_c}\cap \tW_\aA$ are independent of $w_A$, the piece of trajectory between these points, by the Markov property of the random walk.
-This and the properties of the Poisson processes imply that given the positions and labels of the points $(U,V)$, those semi-infinite trajectories are independent of $\cF_{\tti A}$.
+Given the positions and labels of the points $(U,V)$, the semi-infinite trajectories starting at $t(w)$ or finishing at $s(w)$ for $w\in \Gamma^{\ri}_{\rho-\rho_c}\cap \tW_\Lambda$ are independent of $w_\Lambda$, the piece of trajectory between these points, by the Markov property of the random walk.
+This and the properties of the Poisson processes imply that given the positions and labels of the points $(U,V)$, those semi-infinite trajectories are independent of $\crF_{\tti \Lambda}$.

-Given a spatial permutation $\Gamma$, denote by $\Gamma':= \Gamma \cap \tD_A$, the boundary loops and $\Gamma'':=\{w_A: w\in \Gamma\cap W_A\}$, the pieces of interlacements intersecting $A$.
+Given a spatial permutation $\Gamma$, denote by $\Gamma':= \Gamma \cap \BB_\Lambda$, the boundary loops and $\Gamma'':=\{w_\Lambda: w\in \Gamma\cap \tW_\Lambda\}$, the pieces of interlacements intersecting $\Lambda$.
 Using \eqref{fact2} and \eqref{wa53}, the weight $f _{\rho}$ of these configurations under $\mu_\rho$ are given by

 An argument similar to \eqref{lsls1}-\eqref{S56} proves \eqref{markov53} for $\rho>\rho_c$. \end{proof}